What really caused the end of the Catholic Church in England?

 numerous countries.
 Some of the German states that endorsed Luther will

-have the most information and there are possibly even some indicting sermons that have
+have the most information about Catholic castrations and there are possibly even some indicting sermons that have

 survived.
-The Catholic's probably covered this event up where ever they were or came to power.
+The Catholic's probably covered this event up where ever and when ever they could.

 This information got out and brought this previously secret practice out